AppLayerLabs/bdk-cpp/README.md

             alt="chat on Telegram"></a>
 </p>

 Sparq subnet source code.
-See [Chapter 3.3 on the docs](https://github.com/SparqNet/sparq-docs/blob/main/Sparq_en-US/ch3/3-3.md) for an expanded version of this file.
+[See the docs](https://github.com/SparqNet/sparq-docs) for a more thorough look at the project.

 If you are a developer, fill this form out for free support and additional incentives: https://forms.gle/m83ceG3XoJY3fpwU9